themepark-dev/theme.park/README.md

 As  most of these apps doesn't have support for custom CSS you can get around that by using [subfilter](http://nginx.org/en/docs/http/ngx_http_sub_module.html) in Nginx.

-Add this to your plex reverse proxy:
+Add this to your reverse proxy:

 ```nginx
 proxy_set_header Accept-Encoding "";